KarolDuracz/SVG-Mind-Tree/README.md

 <h3>Real life scenario</h3>

 Using Python scripts and the request library.
 Let's say we want to create a chain of connections, 20 at a time.
 We can do this through a Python script.
 Let's assume we want to add this string to ID 26, which already exists.
-But this naive approach only works if the IDs are actually duplicated.
+But this naive approach only works if the IDs are actually are in numerical order.
 If they're heavily mixed up, it won't create a chain.
 Unless you go to the admin panel and look at the last node on the list, meaning the last ID, you can start adding IDs from that point.
-But this is just an example
+But this is just an example.

 ```
 # pip install requests